bitfireAT/davx5-manual/introduction.rst

    CalDAV
       Extension for WebDAV to process events (VEVENT) and tasks (VTODO) in iCalendar format.
 CalDAV servers semantically understand and process entries and can – for instance – filter events so that only events from within a certain time range are delivered.

+   CalDAV Scheduling
+      An extension for CalDAV for performing scheduling operations like inviting other people to events, managing attendees and their participation status etc.

    CardDAV
       Extension for WebDAV to process contacts in vCard format.
 CardDAV servers semantically understand and process entries.